capesoftware/bonsai-vplink/samples/lunarlander/chapter_4/README.md

 reward function or Goals to try to minimize the fuel that the lander uses.

-## Using the wind as an example in the Sim-to-Real gap
+## Using the wind as an example of the Sim-to-Real gap

 The idea that wind can blow the lunar lander either left or right is an example of a "Sim-to-Real" gap.
 That is, the brain was trained